-During the year, the ICAC endorsed a Small & Medium Practitioners' (SMP) Forum hosted by the Institute of Chartered Accountants of Jamaica (ICAJ) and the International Federation of Accountants (IFAC) on May 3, 2016 in Jamaica.
+(ICAJ) and the International Federation of The ICAC social media sites, newsletters and Accountants (IFAC) on May 3, 2016 in Jamaica.
 The ICAC received branding and publicity by way of inclusion of its logo on marketing material for the event that was promoted in Jamaica and the rest of the region.